Chapter 3: Symptoms and health concerns

 Below are some of the things healthcare providers and families may do to help.
 Click on each for more information.

 The exam may include pressing on the abdomen and feeling for tenderness or hard spots.

-A blood test can determine if dehydration is present and how severe it might be.
-Other tests such as an abdominal X-ray may be considered, depending on what is suspected.
+A blood test can determine if a person is dehydrated and how severe it might be.
+Other tests such as an abdominal X-ray may be considered, depending on what the healthcare provider suspects.

 If the person is taking opioid medications, they should already be prescribed a laxative by their healthcare provider.
-Sometimes an additional one may be needed if the person becomes constipated.
+Sometimes an additional laxative or an increase in their current dose is prescribed.